 COVID-19 has heightened the public's awareness of vaccines and their contribution to public health.
-One estimate is that COVID-19 vaccines prevented 27,656 people from dying in Scotland between December 2020 and November 2021.
+COVID-19 vaccines prevented 27,656 people from dying in Scotland between December 2020 and November 2021.

 We no longer even attempt to count the number of people saved by vaccines for other diseases.
 Diseases like smallpox, polio and the measles are no longer the threats they used to be.
-Relative to their effectiveness, vaccines are also cheap.
+And relative to their effectiveness, vaccines are also cheap.

-People in our poorest neighbourhoods die younger than people living elsewhere.
+People in our poorest neighbourhood die younger than people living elsewhere.
 There are also differences in health linked to ethnicity.
 It is vital everyone enjoys the benefits of vaccines, no matter where they live or their ethnicity.

-From April 2023, Public Health Scotland will lead the Scottish Vaccine and Immunisation Programme (SVIP).
-We currently provide clinical leadership and governance, evidence to inform policy, vaccine confidence and consent information, communications and marketing support, workforce education, evaluation and data analysis.
-We are currently working with the Scottish Government to consider the scope of the SVIP.
-We do not yet know what the future looks like, but over the next three years we expect to continue improving the ways we deliver this essential programme.
+Public Health Scotland partners with the Scottish Government and NHS National Services Scotland in the Scottish Vaccine and Immunisation Programme (SVIP).
+We provide clinical leadership and governance, evidence to inform policy, vaccine confidence and consent information, communications and markets support, workforce education, evaluation and data analysis.

+We are currently working with the Scottish Government to consider the future of the SVIP.
+We do not yet know what the future looks like, but over the next three years we expect to implement that and continue delivering this essential programme.

-- Work closely with the Scottish Government and partners to agree the scope of the SVIP - Implement staffing arrangements as part of transition plan for SVIP - Complete planning for the delivery of the autumn/winter vaccination programmes - Lead the roll out of changes to existing immunisation programmes (e.g. shingles) and the start of a new respiratory syncytial virus programme
+- Work closely with the Scottish Government and NHS National Services Scotland to agree the future of the SVIP - Get our immunisation team ready for the future, staffing them sustainably for a future that includes COVID-19 vaccination - Lead the roll out of changes to existing immunisation programmes (e.g. shingles) and the start of a new respiratory syncytial virus programme

-- Assume the leadership of the SVIP - Improve the IT and data collection systems supporting the programme - Lead the transition to new schedules and vaccine products for measles, mumps and rubella, hepatitis B and varicella
+- Improve the IT and data collection systems supporting the programme - Lead the transition to new schedules and vaccine products for measles, mumps and rubella, hepatitis B and varicella